c0dycode/Borderlands-Mac-Linux-Stuff/README.md

 # Credits and Thanks
 - Me this time around, since the windows-version Bypasses were of no use
-- Apocalyptech for testing and confirming the Linux-version bypasses
+- Apocalyptech for testing and confirming the Linux-version bypasses, double/tripple checking things and Linux Currency offsets
 - mopioid for testing and confirming the Mac-version bypasses
 - wufeehd for testing Mac BL2 Backpack-patch